 "Action, Medical Uses, and Dosage.—An infusion of roasted coffee is an agreeable stimulant, anti-soporific, and anti-emetic.
-It produces a mild, stimulating influence upon the organs of digestion, facilitating digestion, augmenting the biliary flow, and increasing peristalsis, thus favoring a free action from the bowels...Black coffee removes that drowsiness which is a apt to follow a heavy dinner.
+It produces a mild, stimulating influence upon the organs of digestion, facilitating digestion, augmenting the biliary flow, and increasing peristalsis, thus favoring a free action from the bowels.
+It slightly accelerates the circulation; taken too freely, it impairs the nervous and digestive systems...Black coffee removes that drowsiness which is a apt to follow a heavy dinner.
 A cup of strong coffee will cause a degree of wakefulness for several hours, and will frequently overcome the soporific or intoxicating effects of opium, morphine, or alcohol.
-In delirium tremens strong black coffee acts as a good and valuable hyposthenisant.
-In poisoning from opium it should always be given.......When partially carbonized it may be used like charcoal, as a dressing for gangrenous and other foul ulcers. "
+In delirium tremens strong black coffee acts as a good and valuable hyposthenisant...When partially carbonized it may be used like charcoal, as a dressing for gangrenous and other foul ulcers."

 Caffeine and exercise can team up to

 prevent skin cancer.
 Read all about the latest research into your health and caffeine!